ansys/scade-design-rules/doc/source/rules/project_structure/types_not_taken_from_specific_package.rst

-.. index:: single: Types Not Taken From Specific Package
+.. index:: single: Types not taken from specific package

 Types not taken from specific package
 =====================================